 Females having a longer life expectancy will already get cheaper rates.
-I demonstrated this on another blog post that compared the difference of life insurance prices on males versus females.
+I demonstrated this in another blog post that compared the difference in life insurance prices for males versus females.
 So getting cheap life insurance for your mom isn’t going to be all that hard because it’s already going to be cheaper than dad anyway.

-Even though life insurance is cheaper on women than men, it still goes up over time.
-So by putting it off, you run the risk of either age or health conditions affecting how much your insurance premium is going to be.
-If you want to keep the life insurance cheap, do not pass go; get coverage now.
+Even though life insurance is cheaper for women than men, it still goes up over time.
+So, by putting it off, you run the risk of either age or health conditions affecting how much your insurance premium is going to be.
+If you want to keep the life insurance cheap, do not get passed; get coverage now.

 As mentioned above, it makes sense to get life insurance coverage when you’re young, but most people don’t think about it until after they have children.
 Some moms will want to apply for life insurance while they’re pregnant.
-While typically pregnancy does not affect you getting life insurance coverage, it’s more advisable to apply in the first trimester.
-Complications can arise during pregnancy, preeclampsia, hypertension, excessive weight gain that could either jack up your insurance rates or prevent you from getting approved.
+While typically, pregnancy does not affect your getting life insurance coverage, it’s more advisable to apply in the first trimester.
+Complications can arise during pregnancy, preeclampsia, hypertension, and excessive weight gain that could either jack up your insurance rates or prevent you from getting approved.